 A sustainable food system is one in which "food is grown, harvested, processed, marketed, sold, [and] consumed as close to home as possible."
 An emphasis on locally grown food, regional trading associations, locally owned processing, local currency, and local control over politics and regulation is found within a proximate system.
-A proximate food system will have "grocery stores close to home which carry local items with little or no corporately owned products to compete," and would provide "specialty items that characterize the bioregion" (Kloppenburg et al. 2000:182).
+A proximate food system will have "grocery stores close to home which carry local items with little or no corporately owned products to products from paradise."
+This statement is equally true for locally-produced seafood sold in Hawaii.

+compete," and would provide "specialty items that characterize the bioregion" (Kloppenburg et al. 2000:182).

-2.4.8 Native Hawaiian Community
+2.2.9.8 Native Hawaiian Community